aaronshin43/whisplay-ai-chatbot/data/knowledge/electric_shock.md

 ### If Not Breathing — Begin CPR

-4. If the person is not breathing, begin CPR immediately.
+4. If the person is not breathing, begin CPR immediately — follow standard CPR protocol.
-5. Give 30 chest compressions followed by 2 rescue breaths.
-6. Continue until emergency services arrive or the person breathes normally.
-7. Use an AED (automated external defibrillator) if available — electric shock frequently causes cardiac arrhythmia or cardiac arrest.
+5. Use an AED (automated external defibrillator) if available — electric shock frequently causes cardiac arrhythmia or cardiac arrest.

 ### If Breathing — Treat for Shock